nishalahmedpk/generalized-nuclei-instance-seg/README.md

 ### Related Work
 - Graham, S., et al. "HoVer-Net: Simultaneous Segmentation and Classification of Nuclei in Multi-Tissue Histology Images."
 Medical Image Analysis (2019).

+## AI Usage Disclosure

+This project was developed with assistance from AI tools:
+- **Boilerplate code & visualization**: Generated with AI assistance and adapted for this project
+- **Documentation**: This README was created with AI assistance for structure and clarity, then reviewed and customized for accuracy
+- **Custom implementations**: All core algorithms (loss functions, evaluation metrics, vague-region weighting strategy) were developed and validated manually

+All experimental results and findings represent actual outputs from the trained models.

 ## License